rubrikinc/use-cases/rubrik-sandbox/README.md

 ## :white_check_mark: Prerequisites

-In order to successfully run the Rubrik Sandbox use-case there are a few services and prerequisisites you will need:
+In order to successfully run the Rubrik Sandbox use-case there are a few services and prerequisites you will need:
 - [VMware vSphere](https://www.vmware.com) - As it stands, this use-case is currently only supported on VMware vSphere
 - [PowerShell](https://github.com/PowerShell/PowerShell) - This script itself is written in PowerShell
 - [The Rubrik Powershell SDK](https://build.rubrik.com/sdks/powershell/) - This provides the cmdlets to retrieve and configure the Live Mounts within Rubrik